Money Market Accounts vs. Savings Accounts

 It’s important to understand that a money market account isn’t the same thing as a money market mutual fund, which is a type of interest-bearing account where your money is invested into mutual funds that can include stocks, bonds, and short-term debts.

 Although low, money market mutual funds carry a risk that you will lose money and are not insured by the FDIC or NCUA.
 Money market accounts, however, are insured by the NCUA or FDIC, so your money is as safe in a money market account as a regular saving account.
+Money market accounts with Arkansas Federal offer tiered dividend rates.
+As your account balance increases, so will your APY rate.

 Savings Account vs. Money Market Account